The Stranger (1946 film): Production

-An early scene showing a meeting of Mary and Rankin was filmed but removed.
+An early scene showing a meeting of Mary Longstreet Rankin (Loretta Young) and Charles Rankin (Welles) was filmed but removed.
 She finds him in the woods, looking at the incongruous 16th-century Gothic clock in the town square, and tells him it was "brought by sailing ship from the shores of the Mediterranean" by one of her ancestors.
 Rankin is familiar with the clock and her family's history, and as they walk through the cemetery he notes the many Longstreets who are buried there and their patriotic service.

 "Character development suffers from the loss of these scenes," wrote film historian Bret Wood, who also observes that inclusion of the Latin American pursuit would have increased the sense of foreboding before the story enters the idyllic town of Harper.
 A sense of mystery would also have been set up by an imaginative but unrealized pre-title sequence in the Welles version; instead, the titles are simply superimposed over the image of the clock.

-Welles wanted Agnes Moorehead to portray the investigator.
+Welles wanted Agnes Moorehead to portray the investigator Wilson.
 "I thought it would be much more interesting to have a spinster lady on the heels of this Nazi," Welles said.
 Edward G. Robinson was cast instead.

 Welles planned to use the campus of his alma mater, the Todd School for Boys in Woodstock, Illinois, as the setting for The Stranger.
 The idea was ruled out by budget restrictions, but a few artifacts are seen in the film.
 A sign in the gymnasium reads "Harper vs. Todd" and refers to Clover Hall, a building on the Todd campus, and "Mrs. Collins"—Annetta Collins, teacher, housemother, and director of kitchen services.
-It was Collins who had recruited Welles for Todd in 1926, after meeting the boy at his father's hotel in Grand Detour.
+It was Collins who had recruited Welles for Todd in 1926, after meeting the boy at his father Richard's hotel in Grand Detour.
 A note on a blackboard, in Welles's handwriting, refers to Wallingford Hall, another building at Todd.
 A notice on the wall is signed "Coach Roskie"—Anthony C. Roskie, Todd's longtime athletic director.

 Perry Ferguson, production designer for Citizen Kane, was borrowed from Samuel Goldwyn Productions.
 For Welles, Ferguson created a complete town square, an interlocking series of sets in related proximity to each other.
 Scenes could be filmed that provided deep views of adjacent buildings through windows or reflected in their glass, adding richness and dimension.